Org. nr. 936575668

 In Norway, all practising lawyers are bound by the Norwegian Code of Conduct for Lawyers, which has been drawn up by the Bar Association.

 The Code of Conduct for Lawyers is enforced through the disciplinary system.
-The Bar Association’s Disciplinary Council (Advokatforeningens disiplinærutvalg) deals with complaints about fees and complaints concerning breaches of the Code of Conduct.
-The decisions of the Disciplinary Council can be appealed to the publicly appointed Disciplinary Committee (Disiplinærnemnden).
+The Bar Association’s Disciplinary Committee (Advokatforeningens disiplinærutvalg) deals with complaints about fees and complaints concerning breaches of the Code of Conduct.
+The decisions of the Disciplinary Committee (disiplinærutvalget) can be appealed to the publicly appointed Disciplinary Board (Disiplinærnemnden).

 More than 400 lawyers serve as elected officers of the Norwegian Bar Association.
 They find the association to be an effective, influential and pleasant arena for their engagement.
 Many of them sit on various committees, where they represent a professional resource and point of reference for the rest of the legal profession.
 The Norwegian Bar Association also issues between 60 and 80 consultation submissions every year, thereby making its mark on future legislation.